 Community Development & Planning Consultant

-Rebecca Schmidt is a land use planner with over 29 years of professional planning experience.
-She specializes in navigating the environmental and entitlement process for master planned communities, open space and habitat restoration projects.
+Rebecca Schmidt is a land use planner with over 30 years of professional planning experience.
+She specializes in navigating the environmental and entitlement process for master-planned communities, open space, and habitat restoration projects.
 Her strength is finding innovative solutions while working collaboratively with local agencies, developers, and stakeholders.
 She demonstrates a high level of political astuteness, diplomacy, and the ability to educate people on complex land use issues.

-Prior to affiliating with MRG, she served as a community development director for the cities of Oakley (2005-2011) and Dixon (2004-2005).
+Prior to affiliating with MRG, she served as a community development director for the cities of Lathrop (2013-2018), Oakley (2005-2011), and Dixon (2004-2005).
 She served as the planning director for Calaveras County (2011-2013).
-She has successfully managed a wide variety of land use and environmental planning projects, including numerous general plan amendments, specific plans, development agreements, vesting tentative maps, annexations, zoning documents, habitat conservation and restoration projects.
-She is knowledgeable in planning and zoning laws, subdivision map act, and CEQA.
+She has successfully managed a wide variety of land use and environmental planning projects, including numerous general plan amendments, specific plans, development agreements, vesting tentative maps, annexations, zoning documents, habitat conservation, and restoration projects.
+She is knowledgeable in planning and zoning laws, the subdivision map act, and CEQA.

-She is a member of the American Institute of Certified Planners (AICP) and graduated from the University of California, Santa Cruz with a bachelor’s degree in Environmental Studies.
+She graduated from the University of California, Santa Cruz with a bachelor’s degree in Environmental Studies.